 The State of Oral Health in Rural America

 Despite developments in oral health knowledge and practice, disparities still exist in rural communities.
 These disparities are evident in oral health access, utilization, and health outcomes within rural America.
+Data from the 2019 National Health Interview Survey show that urban adults (66.7%) were more likely than rural adults (57.6%) to have had a dental visit in the previous year.
+Additionally, there are fewer dentists in rural areas than urban, and rural residents are less likely than urban residents to have dental insurance.

 To address these disparities, rural communities are developing oral health programs that are responsive to the specific needs of their populations.
 Rural oral health programs are designed to: